 Buffering, in the world of electronics, means that we provide a perfect copy of a voltage without interfering with that voltage in the process.
 With an op amp-based buffer, the buffering process itself works like this.
 We use the non-inverting input to probe a voltage, while the inverting input connects straight to the op amp's output.
 This creates what we call a negative feedback loop.
 Think of it this way.
-We apply a specific voltage level to the non-inverting input - let's say 5V.
+We apply a specific voltage level to the non-inverting input - let's say 5 V.

 Before the op amp starts processing the voltages at its inputs, the output will be switched off.
-This means that output and inverting input sit at 0V at first.
+This means that output and inverting input sit at 0 V at first.
 So then, the op amp will subtract 0 from 5 and multiply the result by its gain.
 Finally, it will try and increase its output voltage to match the calculation's outcome.

 But as it's pushing up that output voltage, the voltage at the inverting input will be raised simultaneously.
 So the difference between the two inputs is shrinking down.
 Initially, this doesn't matter much because the gain is so large.
-As the voltage at the inverting input gets closer to 5V though, the difference will shrink so much that in relation, the gain suddenly isn't so large anymore.
+As the voltage at the inverting input gets closer to 5 V though, the difference will shrink so much that in relation, the gain suddenly isn't so large anymore.

-Then, the output will stabilize at a voltage level that is a tiny bit below 5V, so that the difference between the two inputs multiplied by the huge gain gives us exactly that voltage slightly below 5V.
-And this process simply loops forever, keeping everything stable through negative feedback.
-Now if the voltage at the non-inverting input changes, that feedback loop would ensure that the output voltage is always following.
+Then, the output will stabilize at a voltage level that is a tiny bit below 5 V, so that the difference between the two inputs multiplied by the huge gain gives us exactly that voltage slightly below 5 V. And this process simply loops forever, keeping everything stable through negative feedback.
+Now if the voltage at the noninverting input changes, that feedback loop would ensure that the output voltage is always following.
 So that's why this configuration works as a buffer: the output is simply following the input.

 How about amplifying a signal though?
-To do that, we'll have to turn our buffer into a proper amplifier.
+To do that, we'll have to turn our buffer into a proper non-inverting amplifier.
 We can do that by replacing the straight connection between inverting input and output with a voltage divider, forcing the op amp to work harder.
 Here's how that works.
-Say we feed our non-inverting input a voltage of 5V.
-Now, the output needs to push out 10V in order to get the voltage at the inverting input up to 5V.
+Say we feed our non-inverting input a voltage of 5 V. Now, the output needs to push out 10 V in order to get the voltage at the inverting input up to 5 V. We call this setup a non-inverting amplifier because the output signal is in phase with the input.